EnjoinHQ/hopfield/README.md

 ## TL;DR

-Hopfield might be a good option for your project if:
+Hopfield might be a good fit for your project if:

-- 🚀 **Lightweight and extensible**: Hopfield provides a streamlined pipeline for crafting generative agents.
-- 🔗 **Versatile Functionality**: Our agents can utilize custom tools and support OpenAI function calls.
-- 💾 **Efficient Memory Tracking**: Easily monitor conversation - history and tool outputs.
-- 🤖 **Automated evaluation:** Conduct multi-turn conversation evaluations with simulated dialogues, all hands-free.
+- 🏗️ You build with Typescript/Javascript, and have your database schemas in these languages (e.g. [Prisma](https://www.prisma.io/) and/or [Next.js](https://nextjs.org/)).
+- 🪨 You don't need a heavyweight LLM orchestration framework (that ships with a ton of dependencies you'll never use).
+- 💬 You're building complex LLM interactions which need evaluation.
+- 🤙 You're using OpenAI function calling and/or custom tools, and want Typescript-native features for them (e.g. using [Zod](https://github.com/colinhacks/zod)).
+- 📝 You want simple and extensible conversational memory.

 Our guiding principles:

-- 🚀 **Lightweight and extensible**: Hopfield provides a streamlined pipeline for crafting generative agents.
-- 🔗 **Versatile Functionality**: Our agents can utilize custom tools and support OpenAI function calls.
-- 💾 **Efficient Memory Tracking**: Easily monitor conversation - history and tool outputs.
-- 🤖 **Automated evaluation:** Conduct multi-turn conversation evaluations with simulated dialogues, all hands-free.
-- You want to use text embeddings or OpenAI function calling with Typescript-first features (e.g. using [Zod](https://github.com/colinhacks/zod)).
-- You want
+- 🌀 We are Typescript-first, and only support TS (or JS) - with services like [Replicate](https://replicate.com/) or [OpenAI](https://platform.openai.com/docs/introduction), why do you need Python in your stack?
-- You don’t want to use a bloated library for simple LLM interactions (e.g. Langchain.js).
+- 🤏 We provide a simple interface with common LLM use-cases.
+- 🪢 We explicitly *don't* provide tons of custom tools (please don't ask for too many 😅) outside of the building blocks and simple examples provided.
+Other orchestration frameworks provide many, but when you use them, you soon realize the tool you want is very use-case specific.
+- 🧪 We provide evaluation frameworks which let you simulate user scenarios and backend interactions with the LLM, including multi-turn conversations and function calling.

 ## Install